sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-4/Dynamic-Memory-Allocation.md

 ^3c5c43

 `sbrk` returns the old stack pointer on success and -1 on error.
 This function works by growing or shrinking the heap by adding `incr` to the kernel's `brk` pointer.
-The actual return value is the old `brk + abs(incr)` meaning that while using a negative `incr` value is legal, extra precautions need to be taken when working with the return value.
+The old `brk` points to `abs(incr)` away from the new `brk` meaning that while using a negative `incr` value is legal, extra precautions need to be taken when working with the return value.

 #### Free